 Cover against invasion or propagation of subterranean termites, damage to building or building contents caused by termites; repairs to building or building contents so caused.

-Provide for inspection of Work annually; report in writing to designated U.S. Postal Service personnel.
+Provide for inspection of Work annually, report in writing to designated USPS Facility Head.

 Warranty Period: 5 years.